Home . Bloodlines.net . Links . FAQ . E-Mail

 Sire Line

-Young Cartouch ch c 1731 (Cartouch - Sister to Red Rose1, by Hampton Court Chestnut Arabian).
-Sire Line St. Victor's Barb.
+Young Cartouch ch c 1731 (Cartouch - Sister to Red Rose1, by Hampton Court Chesnut Arabian).
+Sire Line St Victor's Barb.

 Bred in Sussex by Charles Seymour (1662-1748), 6th Duke of Somerset, he was purchased by Thomas Thynne (1710-1751), 2nd Viscount Weymouth, who first called him Flush and raced him for two years.
 He was later sold to Charles Colyear (1700-1785), 2nd Earl of Portmore.
 The dimunitive Young Cartouch frequently ran in Galloway plates as well as normal races and amassed twelve victories during his five years on the turf.